Hi. We wrote a little game with Cocos2D-X,

 Paralaxer looks crisp no matter what screen you play it on.
 That's because it uses three tiers of art assets.

 If you're running an old iPhone or Android device, it uses SD images.
 If you've got an iPhone with Retina or a Kindle Fire, it uses the HD images.
-Got an iPad3 with a whopping 2048x1536 resolution?
+Got a retina iPad or MacBook Pro?
 Paralaxer cracks out the double-mega-huge images.

 With Paralaxer's source code, you'll learn how to make a game that handles multiple platforms and resolutions with ease.